How to build a strong content value chain

 Yet, we find evidence that the content management practices in many enterprises do a poor job of supporting their content’s value.
 In numerous cases, their CMS degrades the value of their content.

-We need to diagnose why content value isn’t realized – and why the CMS is often part of the problem.
+We need to diagnose why content value isn’t realized—and why the CMS is often part of the problem.

+Content professionals routinely complain about their CMS.
+In one large online community of content professionals, someone asked if anyone liked their CMS, and hardly anyone said yes—instead, a torrent of complaints followed.
 Numerous people also remark that they do most of their content-related work outside of their CMS and avoid using it as much as possible.
 That’s not surprising, given their dislike of their CMS.

 Many CMSs are failing to create value for their users and the organizations they work for.
 And that’s a huge problem.
 Individuals can’t make content great if their CMS is so unhelpful that people avoid using it.